Samirgc/m2x-dot-net/README.md

  m2xApiEndPoint - optional parameter.
 You don't need to pass it unless you want to connect to a different API endpoint.

  Client class provides access to API calls returning lists of the following API objects: devices, distributions, keys, charts.
- There are also a number of methods allowing you to get an instance of individual API object by providing its id or name as a parameter.
+ There are also a number of methods allowing you to get an instance of an individual API object by providing its id or name as a parameter.
  Refer to the documentation on each class for further usage instructions.

 * [M2XResponse](https://github.com/attm2x/m2x-dot-net/blob/master/ATTM2X/ATTM2X/M2XResponse.cs)